 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-More examples of malicious programs that are classified as Trojans are KBOT, Lampion and CryptBot.
-Usually software of this type is being used to infect computers with various other malicious programs and/or steal as much personal, sensitive information as possible.
-Either way, cyber criminals spread them with a purpose to generate revenue.
-Quite often trojan-type programs cause users of infected machines problems like monetary, data loss, identity theft, problems related to privacy, and other serious issues.
-Therefore, if there is any Trojan or other malware installed on the operating system, then it must be removed as soon as possible.
+More examples of malicious programs that are classified as Trojans include KBOT, Lampion and CryptBot.
+Software of this type is used to infect computers with other rogue programs and/or steal as much personal, sensitive information as possible.
+Cyber criminals proliferate them to generate revenue.
+Trojan-type programs often cause users of infected machines problems such as monetary, data loss, identity theft, problems relating to privacy, and other serious issues.
+Therefore, if a Trojan or other malware is installed on the operating system, remove it immediately.

 How did Meterpreter infiltrate my computer?

-We strongly recommend to ignore irrelevant emails that contain attachments or web links, especially if such emails are received from unknown, suspicious addresses.
-It is worth mentioning that such emails usually are disguised as important, official, and so on.
-Also, it is not safe to download (or install) software via third party downloaders (or installers), unofficial pages, and other sources, tools that we mentioned in the previous paragraph.
-All software (and files) should be downloaded from official websites and direct links.
-Installed software must be updated using only tools and/or implemented functions that are designed by official developers.
-Other (unofficial, third party) tools should not be trusted.
-The same applies to various software 'cracking' tools.
-Besides, it is not legal to activate licensed software through them they can cause installation of malicious programs.
-One more important thing is to have a reputable anti-spyware or antivirus software installed on the operating system and scan it for threats regularly.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+We strongly recommend that you ignore irrelevant emails that contain attachments or web links, especially if the emails are received from unknown, suspicious addresses.
+The messages are usually disguised as important, official, and so on.
+It is not safe to download or install software via third party downloaders/installers, unofficial pages, or the other sources/tools mentioned above.
+All software and files should be downloaded from official websites and direct links.
+Installed software must be updated using only tools or implemented functions designed by official developers.
+Other unofficial, third party tools should not be trusted.
+The same applies to software 'cracking' tools - it is illegal to activate licensed software through these programs and they can cause installation of malicious programs.
+Have reputable anti-spyware or antivirus software installed on the operating system and scan it for threats regularly.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Malicious attachment/document distributing Meterpreter: